NotePlan/plugins/jgclark.Dashboard/README.md

 To open this run the **/show dashboard** command (aliases 'db' or 'sdb').
 It automatically picks up the Theme from NotePlan and mimics it as far as possible (you're welcome).

 From v2, the top right has icons for two menus:
-- a **Filter menu** that allows quick access to what sections are shown, and other display toggles:
+- a **Filter menu** that allows quick access to what sections are shown, and some other display toggles:

     <img width="300px" src="filter-menu-2.1.0.png" border="1pt solid" margin="8px" alt=""/>